jhvozdovich/best-restaurants/README.md

 *'export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.bash_profile
 4. Download the MySQL Workbench DMG file [here](https://dev.mysql.com/downloads/file/?id=484391)
 5. Open Local instance 3306 with the password you set.
+6. Within the BestRestaurant directory add your MySQL password to the appsettings.json file on line 3.
+* "Server=localhost;Port=3306;database=best_restaurants;uid=root;pwd=YOURPASSWORDHERE;"
+* Make any other changes needed if you have an alternative server, port, or uid selected.
+These are the default settings.

 #### To create a local version of the database:
 1. Open MySQL Workbench and Local Instance 3306.